MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ### Device Transform Manager (DTM)

-The capture stack introduces a new system-provided component, the Device Transform Manager.
-This resides inside Device Source and manages Devproxy MFT and Device MFT.
-Device Transform Manager does the MediaType negotiation, sample propagation, and all MFT event handling.
-It also exposes the IMFTransform interface to Device Source and other necessary private interfaces that Device Source needs to manage device streams.
+The capture stack introduces a new system-provided component, the Device Transform Manager (DTM).
+This resides inside DeviceSource and manages Devproxy MFT and Device MFT.
+DTM does the MediaType negotiation, sample propagation, and all MFT event handling.
+It also exposes the IMFTransform interface to DeviceSource and other necessary private interfaces that DeviceSource needs to manage device streams.
 This component abstracts Devproxy and Device MFT from the pipeline.
 The pipeline just sees the DTM as the device and the streams out of DTM as the device streams.

 ### Devproxy